Infill Infrastructure Grant Catalytic Program – California Department of Housing and Community Development

 Plan for the conversion of key underutilized highways in the State into multi-modal corridors to reconnect communities divided by transportation infrastructure, through community engagement, planning studies, needs assessments, project plans, and cesign cocuments, environmental review, early action implementation plans, the establishment of a community land trust.

-The next call for applications will be released in January 2023, with applications due in April 2023.
+The next call for applications will be released in Late Spring/Early Summer 2023, with applications due in Late Summer/Early Fall 2023.

 $37.25 million is available in FY 22/23.